Actifio/powershell/README.md

 ### 4)  Copy actpowercli into place

+1. Download the actpowercli zip file but don't unzip it
+1. Right select the downloaded zip file and choose properties
+1. At the bottom of the properties window select the Unblock button next to the message: *This file came from another computer and might be blocked to help protect this computer*
-Unzip the ActPOWERCLI-7.0.0.6.zip software and copy the ActPowerCLI to a relevant directory.
+1. Unzip the ActPOWERCLI-7.0.0.6.zip software and copy the ActPowerCLI folder inside it to a relevant directory.
 For example:
 ```
 c:\windows\system32\windowspowershell\v1.0\modules
 ```